Tuition fee loans and financial support – if you come from Wales

 This is an outline of what is available for students from Wales for 2018–19 entry.
 Check to find the exact dates, cost of fees and financial support available on university and student funding websites.

 Note: To classify as a Welsh student, you will normally need to have lived in Wales for the three years before the start of your course.
 If you are unsure whether this is you, please see our information on eligibility.

 There is a deadline for applications to Student Finance Wales.
 This is to ensure your university has been paid by the time you begin your course.
-Both the loan and the grant go to your university.
+The loan is paid straight to your university.

-You apply online to Student Finance Wales for a means-tested maintenance loan.
+You can apply online to Student Finance Wales for a means-tested maintenance loan.
 This will help cover your living costs.
-The amount available to final year students is less.
+You will have to eventually pay this back.